vaibhavvahbiav/z80-computer-v0/README.md

-Z80 8-bit computer design (For educational purposes only)
+Z80 8-bit computer design (For educational purposes only).

 The main motive for making this computer design was pure intrigue in retro computers, working of computers and overall interest in computational electronics.